 Currently we are working on projects on movement disorders, neurodegenerative conditions and neuroinflammation, being involved in initiatives to develope and improve actual and future diagnostic and therapy solutions and optimize the field of invasive and non-invasive neuromodulation through translational paths.
 One of the main areas of our work is the optimisation of efficacy of deep brain stimulation and the development of closed-loop approaches.
 Another focus of our group is the imaging of brain networks in movement disorders and in neuroinflammatory conditions such as multiple sclerosis.

-We collaborate with several research groups at the University Medical Center Mainz: Neuroimmunology (AG Zipp/Bittner), Neuroimaging Center Mainz (NIC), German Resilience Center (DRZ), Neurophysiology (AG Luhmann), Helmholz Institute for Precision Physics (Budker Group) and further national (Jens Volkmann, Neurology University Clinic Würzburg; Günther Deuschl, Neurology University Clinic Kiel; Sven Meuth, University of Münster, Johannes Vogt, Neuroanatomy Cologne) and international partners (Peter Brown, Nuffield Department of Clinical Neurosciences; George Bonano, Columbia University; Olga Ciccareli, UCL London; Hartwig Siebner, University of Copenhagen).
+We intensively collaborate with research groups at the University Medical Center Mainz: Neuroimmunology (AG Zipp/Bittner), Neuroimaging Center Mainz (NIC), German Resilience Center (DRZ), Neurophysiology (AG Luhmann), Helmholz Institute for Precision Physics (Budker Group) and further national (Günther Deuschl, Neurology University Clinic Kiel; Sven Meuth, University of Düsseldorf, Volker Coenen, University of Freiburg; Johannes Vogt, Neuroanatomy Cologne) and international partners (Huiling Tan, Nuffield Department of Clinical Neurosciences; George Bonano, Columbia University; Olga Ciccareli, UCL London).

 Department of Neurology

 Phone: + 49 6131 17 2998; Fax: + 49 6131 17 47 2998